 Auckland has now moved back to Alert Level 1, at 11:59pm on Wednesday 7 October, and the emergency payment has ceased.

 The emergency payment was not intended to fully compensate staff for anticipated earnings over this period, rather to provide some support during the lockdown period.

-The payment will be calculated based on the average hours worked in Term 2 and 3 (22 April to 25 August 2020) at the staff member’s usual pay rate and this average will provide them with a payment that will cover the period 26 August to 8 September.
-However, if they have worked hours that are paid in PP210112 i.e. pay day 9 September, these hours will be deducted from the emergency payment calculation.
+The payment was calculated based on the average hours worked in Term 2 and 3 (22 April to 25 August 2020) at the staff member’s usual pay rate and this average provided them with a payment that will cover the period 26 August to 8 September.
+However, if they have worked hours that are paid in PP210112 i.e. pay day 9 September, these hours were deducted from the emergency payment calculation.

-We expect that the demand for relievers and other casual staff remain at normal levels during Alert Level 2, but there may be a small number of casual school employees who need further support.
+During Alert Level 2, we expected that the demand for relievers and other casual staff would remain at normal levels, but there may be a small number of casual school employees who need further support.

-Applicants under the Alert Level 2 payment scheme will need to make a declaration on the form that they meet the eligibility criteria and are not receiving other Government support such as the COVID-19 Wage Subsidy.
+Applicants under the Alert Level 2 payment scheme needed to make a declaration on the form that they meet the eligibility criteria and are not receiving other Government support such as the COVID-19 Wage Subsidy.

 If you are receiving assistance from the Ministry of Social Development (MSD) then the emergency payment may impact that.
-You must tell the MSD that you are receiving the emergency payment.
+You must tell the MSD that you were receiving the emergency payment.

 We may provide MSD with your name and IRD number, or any other information provided with respect to your application for the emergency payment (both at the time of application and any information provided at a later time), to be used by MSD to review or make decisions about any assistance, subsidies or payments that are granted to you.